Skolkovo Robotics conference to kick-start on April 211788

 Russia could also become an exporter of renewable energy, according to Sakari Oksanen, deputy director of the International Renewable Energy Agency (IRENA), of which Russia became a member last year.

-Speaking at REENCON, he said there was significant export potential from Russia of biofuels, hydropower and wind power to China and the rest of Eastern Asian, as well as Europe.
+Speaking at REENCON, he said there was significant export potential from Russia of biofuels, hydropower and wind power to China and the rest of East Asia, as well as Europe.

 Closer to home, Oksanen said that renewable energy could provide a supply of affordable power to Russia’s isolated regions, representing more than 10 million people.
 The 2009 energy strategy also included plans to make use of wind power in Russia’s Far East, for example.